 The ancient Acropolis of Thassos, surrounded by armored marble walls, is located on a hill overlooking the ancient market.
 The remains of the imposing wall of Thassos’ Acropolis were used to secure the town, its inhabitants, and its treasures.

 To reach the Acropolis, you need to ascend a hill.
-If you do it in summer, remember to carry water and to wear comfortable shoes for the hike.
-The way up offers stunning scenery made of lush woods and the blue of the sea.
+If you do it in summer, remember to carry water and to wear comfortable shoes.
+The way up offers stunning scenery of lush woods and the blue of the sea.
 Among the remarkable things to check are the Sanctum of Pana and a fifth-century temple dedicated to the goddess Athena.

 The most popular and visited site in Thassos is the gorgeous Monastery of Archangel Michael.
-The place stands on a privileged location on the slope of a cliff offering breathtaking views of the Aegean Sea and Mount Athos in the distance.
+It is situated in a privileged location on the slope of a cliff, offering breathtaking views of the Aegean Sea and Mount Athos in the distance.

 The monastery is located a few minutes from the village of Theologos on the southeastern part of the island, about 33 km from the capital of Limenas.
-The monastery was probably built sometime between the eleventh and the twelfth centuries, and today it functions as a nunnery.
+It was probably built sometime between the eleventh and twelfth centuries and functions as a nunnery today.

 Villages

-Nearby, you can check out the small settlement of Kalyvia, about 2 km from Limenaria, a small wealthy village that expanded and financially grew, especially during the mining boom in Limenaria.
+Nearby, you can check out the small settlement of Kalyvia, about 2 km from Limenaria.
+This small wealthy village expanded and financially grew, especially during the mining boom in Limenaria.

 If you enjoyed the settlement of Theologos, another gorgeous village you cannot miss is Panagia, a picturesque mountainous village about 8 kilometers from Limenas.
 It also held the privilege of being the capital of Thassos back during the Greek Revolution in 1821.
 The village features gorgeous narrow stone alleys and houses with small balconies and wood verandas.
 Several streams and channels cross the village, producing a constant, calming, watery sound.

-One of the most beautiful villages on the island is Kazaviti, about 20 kilometers from Limenas, and the settlement is divided into Small (Mikro) and Big (Megalo) Kazaviti.
-The mountain village is mostly pedestrian as cars can only arrive as far as the main square.
+One of the most beautiful villages on the island is Kazaviti, about 20 kilometers from Limenas.
+The settlement is divided into Small (Mikro) and Big (Megalo) Kazaviti.
+The mountain village is mostly pedestrian-only, as cars can only arrive as far as the main square.
 This region of Thassos is a must-go destination for foodies, with its organic meat, vineyards, and several traditional taverns.

 Natural Pool Of Giola

-One of the landmarks of Thassos is Giola, a natural rocky lagoon in the region of Astris.
-Rocks surround the pool about 10 meters high, from where it is possible to dive into the pristine emerald waters of the natural pool.
+One of Thassos’s landmarks is Giola, a natural rocky lagoon in the region of Astris.
+Rocks about 10 meters high surround the pool, from which one can dive into the pristine emerald waters.

 How to reach Giola: The best way to reach Giola is to drive from Potos, follow a dirt road that leads to the beach, and ascend on foot.
 Many signs in the area indicate the right direction to get there.